 Here’s how I’m working on being mindful right now:

 - Caffeine – I’m really enjoy that first cup and then thinking twice about having a second.
 If I’m tired in the afternoon, I try a few jumping jacks to rev up my energy.
 If I’m cold, a cup of herbal tea is perfect.
 If I’m thirsty, water will do.

 - Sugar – No more Christmas cookies.
 No more candy.
 If I need something sweet, I’m trying to stick to yogurt, dried fruits (dates are my fav!) or chocolate soy butter on a banana.
 I’m paying close attention to my sweet cravings because I know that much of the time it’s just habit kicking in….and I totally get the value of breaking habits.

 - Salty Foods – Salt cravings are the worst.
 I feel like I just have to have something salty or I will die.
 I’m pretty sure that when I’m craving salt, it means I’m thirsty but drinking water doesn’t necessarily make the craving go away.
 To appease my senses, I allow myself a small handful of nuts – almonds, cashews or whatever I’ve got.
 I also love to sprinkle a handful of sunflower seeds on salads or roasted veggies.
 Yum!

 - Processed foods – Doing my best to stay far away from packaged foods of all types.

 - Alcohol – Aside from one work party this week, I’m steering clear of the swill.
 If I feel like a need a “reward” after a long day, I’ll treat myself to some TV.

 - Snacking – I’m working hard to avoid those mindless snacking moments.
 It’s hard!

-Are you doing any type of detox this January or do you practice mindful eating?
+Do you practice mindful eating?
 I’d love to hear how it works for you!

 (Image credit: Chiat’s Run via flickr cc)